-To supplement the detailed discussion draft of proposed changes to domestic law, a discussion draft was also published regarding changes in the O.E.C.D.
-Model Tax Convention.

-The discussion draft proposes to change the Article 4 (Resident) paragraph (3) of the O.E.C.D.
-Model Tax Convention to address some of the B.E.P.S. concerns related to dual-resident entities.
-It will provide a revised method of allocating tax residence by adopting a case-by-case method, instead of the current place of effective management.
-In essence, it will likely prevent any single rule or approach from being controlling in all circumstances.
+To supplement the detailed discussion draft of proposed changes to domestic law, a discussion draft was also published regarding changes in the OECD Model Tax Convention.
+Proposed changes to the Article 4 (Resident) paragraph (3) address some of the BEPS concerns related to dual-resident entities, and would provide a revised method of allocating tax residence by adopting a case-by-case method, instead of the current place of effective management.
+In essence, the revision would likely prevent any single rule or approach from being controlling in all circumstances.
 Certainty of result is given second position to prevention of abuse.